oilandsugar/pious-rot/content/north/life/food.md

 The sea is a cruel place for many waking creatures but it has been known at times to be kind.
 One such kindness is the Ruck, a type of sea plant found in the north with branching tendrils adorned with fruit akin to a bead.
 These Ruck Poppers have a bright and sour note with a lingering sweetness.
 They are enjoyed in bowls after being streamed with flowers of various breeds and tastes to compliment.

-The most enjoyed accompanying flower is one from the Thunder Revel plant, however this flower only blooms in a storm and oft a patch already claimed by the sky fire sloth.
+The most enjoyed accompanying flower is one from the Thunder Revel plant, however this flower only blooms in a storm and oft a patch already claimed by the [skyfire sloth](/north/creatures/skyfire-sloth).
 Some brave or stupid do not let that dissuade them, keeping alive the dead god’s motto of “Death for Decadence”.

+---

+### Chewing water-weed

+A tough dark-brown seaweed that tends to float at the surface of still waters, folks at sea will collect some as they pass through a patch and keep it in a small jar filled with seawater.
+Chewing on this weed is both a way to alleviate boredom during long passages, and a way to deal with the hunger that afflicts unsuccessful fishers.
+Experienced sailors will also swear that it gives them an unnatural fortitude and determination, especially if harvested during the first days of [Vatur](/north/life/seasons-weather).

+---

+### Hard fish

+The oldest way to preserve fish known to the northerners is drying it on large wooden racks during [Kolrom](/north/life/seasons-weather) when the climate is driest.
+The resulting *hard fish* as it's called can last for years.
+The taste and texture are not everyone's favorites and most people cover it with Tae-to-paste, butter or fresh seaweed depending on the season.